mhjagadish/BankingApplication/README.md

 # BankingApplication
-REST API
+REST API,
-technology used : SpringBoot, Hibernate, SQL, java, Eclipse,and  use Postman for testing API.
+Technology used : SpringBoot, Hibernate, SQL, java, Eclipse,and  use Postman for testing API.